Frequently Asked Questions around “what is Specialist Disability Accommodation and what is the NDIS?”

 Location of NDIS housing

-Proximity to transport, shops, entertainment and other essential service sis critical to enabling people with disability to easily leave their homes and live a meaningful life.
+Proximity to transport, shops, entertainment and other essential services is critical to enabling people with disability to easily leave their homes and live a meaningful life.
 When investing in a NDIS home, ensure they are within close proximity to essential services and also within other ‘normal’ communities.

-Who manages the Tenants?
+Who finds then manages the Tenants?

 SDA Manage Australia (SDAMA) is a specialist property management firm who work with NDIS Service Providers assisting their NDIS clients to apply for and be placed in suitable Specialist Disability Accommodation.
 The service provider needs to be registered under the NDIS meaning your local agent who is not registered cannot manage the property.
 SDAMA hold the Head Lease which you sign, which then enables the property to be sublet to suitable SDA approved Tenants.